-Parents face many low-level stressors, such as remote learning and getting up at night to care for a sick child.
+Glass states that parents face many low-level stressors, such as having to figure out remote learning or getting up at night to care for a sick child.
 Actively parenting adults tend to have higher levels of anxiety and depression.

 It doesn’t mean that stress disappears when children become independent and mature.
 A 2019 study showed that parents who have had their children leave are happier than those who remain.